Olivia Munn & 5 Actresses Accuse Brett Ratner of Sexual Harassment

 After hearing rumors the two were intimate, Munn decided to go public with her story.
 She also told the Los Angeles Times she made "specific, conscientious choices not to work with Brett Ratner."

-"It feels as if I keep going up against the same bully at school who just won't quit," the voiceover actress for The Lego Ninjago movie said.
+"It feels as if I keep going up against the same bully at school who just won't quit," the voiceover actress for The Lego Ninjago Movie said.
 "You just hope that enough people believe the truth and for enough time to pass so that you can't be connected to him anymore."

-Ratner's attorney Martin Singer said the producer and Munn did have an "intimate relationship;" however, Munn denied the statement, calling it a "complete lie."
+Ratner's attorney Singer said the producer and Munn did have an "intimate relationship;" however, Munn denied the statement, calling it a "complete lie."

 Ratner, through Singer, also said he "vehemently disputes" Munn's allegations.